Skip to main content

 Related Video: Joshua’s Story: Why I Left The Porn Industry After Winning Awards And Performing In Over 1,000 Films

-These men and women in the porn industry are human beings, and they don’t deserve to be degraded and treated like objects.
-Part of fighting for love is spreading awareness on the harms of the porn industry, and the lives that it destroys.
+Men and women in the porn industry are human beings.
+They don’t deserve to be degraded or treated like objects.
+Fighting for love involves spreading awareness about the harms of the porn industry and its destructive impact on lives.
 Clicking pornography is contributing to the demand for more stories like these to happen to real people.

 Consider before consuming, and fight for real love.